-BT’s Superfast package offers a maximum speed of 67Mbps, and the aforementioned services from Sky, EE and TalkTalk, which use BT’s fibre network and feature average speeds in line with BT.
+BT’s popular Superfast 2 package offers a maximum speed of 67Mbps, and other providers such as Sky, TalkTalk and EE who use BT’s fibre network have similar speeds.

 Advantages of superfast broadband

-Reduced 'ping’ and improved response times delivered by superfast broadband means that online gamers gain a competitive advantage over the opposition and can enjoy a better gaming experience.
+If you’re a gamer, then Superfast is vital as the reduced ‘ping’ and improved response times mean that online gamers will have a competitive advantage over the opposition and can enjoy a better gaming experience.

 Disadvantages of superfast broadband